skukla/vm-from-scratch/README.md

 <a id="install-java-with-the-jdk"></a>
 #### Install Java With The JDK
-Looks like we may need version JDK version 1.8.0_121 for Elasticsearch 5.2.2.

 Use the following commands to add the JDK repository and install Java: